arisp99/RTidbits/README.md

 ## Misc

-  - In order to ensure that documentation is being built with roxygen2, Go to Tools -\> Project Options -\> Build Tools and check the box that says “generate documentation with roxygen”
+-   In order to ensure that documentation is being built with roxygen2, Go to Tools -&gt; Project Options -&gt; Build Tools and check the box that says “generate documentation with roxygen”

 -   There are two progress bars that I have found to be useful and easy to work with: [`pbapply`](https://github.com/psolymos/pbapply) and [`progress`](https://github.com/r-lib/progress).

     The following in some code that checks whether `pbapply` is installed.
 If it is, it will use a progress bar for a `lapply`, otherwise, it will use the standard `lapply`.

     ``` r
     # Function to determine if pbapply is installed.
 If it is installed, it will
     # display a progress bar